-Since 2005, her focus has been on creating attractive, cohesive, and effective designs for her clients.
-By combining her skills at uncovering and defining problems with her knowledge of the psychology of marketing, she crafts design solutions that are uniquely tailored to each clients needs.
+If you’re ready to go higher than your competition, you need an experienced brand consultant.
+Throughout her design career, Stephanie has focused on creating attractive, cohesive, and effective designs for her clients.
+By combining her skills at uncovering and defining problems with her knowledge of the psychology of marketing, she crafts solutions that are uniquely tailored to each client’s needs.

 Working with Stephanie was a joy from start to finish.
 She took time to walk us through not only the design process, but helped us first pinpoint our overall goals.
 She did an excellent job of listening to our needs.